TheCrockett/COVID-19-theory-for-treatment/README.md

 * *Disclaimer*: I am not a Medical Doctor, Nurse or otherwise involved in providing healthcare to patients.

-* *Audience*: Medical Doctors, Nurses and Health Educators
+* *Audience*: Medical Doctors, Nurses, Medical Research Scientists and Health Educators,

 * *Intent*: To artciulate a potential solution to the COVID-19 crisis around the globe, and applying a vast engineering background to a current problem.